api-platform/docs/distribution/index.md

 * [Execute async jobs and create micro-service architectures using RabbitMQ](https://github.com/php-amqplib/RabbitMqBundle) (RabbitMQBundle)

-Keep in mind that you can use your favorite client-side technology: API Platform provides React and Vue.js components ;
+Keep in mind that you can use your favorite client-side technology: API Platform provides React and Vue.js components;
 but you can use your preferred client-side technology including Angular, Ionic and Swift.
 Any language able to send HTTP requests is OK (even COBOL can do that).